Soloveitchik rabbinic dynasty: Rabbi Ahron Soloveichik

-Rabbi Ahron Soloveichik was a son of Rabbi Moshe Soloveitchik.
+Rabbi Ahron Soloveichik (1918–2001) was a son of Rabbi Moshe Soloveitchik.
 He taught at Mesivta Rabbi Chaim Berlin and then at Yeshiva University.
 He eventually moved to Chicago and became rosh yeshiva at the Hebrew Theological College and in 1974 founded his own yeshiva Yeshivas Brisk of Chicago.
 After his brother Joseph became ill, beginning in 1986 he began to commute to New York City to lecture at RIETS as well.
 Rabbi Ahron Soloveichik died in 2001, and Yeshivas Brisk of Chicago became defunct a few years later as a Mesivta but remains active today as a Beth Medrash under Rabbi Ahron's eldest son, Rabbi Moshe Soloveichik.
 His grandchildren include Rabbi Shmuel Marcus, philosopher Rabbi Dr. Meir Soloveichik, and political analyst Nechama Soloveichik.
 Rabbi Dr. David Applebaum was considered one of his most outstanding and devoted disciples.

-Philosophy

-General

-In contrast to the Hasidic movement, all of the Soloveichik rabbis were a part of the Lithuanian yeshiva movement, and thus were strong believers in a traditional Talmudic education and, to a certain degree, intellect over emotion.
-However, Rabbi Yosef Dov Soloveitchik made it clear that he was very much in touch with Hasidism, having lived for several years in Chaslavich, which was mostly Hasidic.

-Halachic

-The "Brisk dynasty" and their followers (known as "Briskers") are known for a tendency towards strictness in the Halacha (Jewish law); if there is ever a doubt between two rabbinic opinions, the "Brisk way" is more likely to follow the more stringent one.
-They maintain that we are unable to determine Halacha as following one opinion over another.
-They instead are stringent in the sense that they will look to fulfill the opinion of all early Halachic authorities.
-For example, many yeshiva students will not only not shave their payot (sidelocks), as required by the Torah, but will also let the entire area grow very long, which they tuck behind their ears- as required by certain early Halachic authorities.
-These are known as "Brisker Peyos", or "Briskers".

-Following Reb Velvel (the "Brisker Rav"; see above), many Briskers in Israel are very stringent in ritual tithes ("trumos uma'asros" in Hebrew).
-They repeat the Krias Shema many times, each time with a different possible pronunciation, in order to make sure they fulfill the Biblical command.

-Talmudic

-The innovative Brisk, or "conceptual", style of Talmudic analysis is described in the Brisker method article.